-When doing research and comparing them to other hosting services and website builders, we can see that their prices are rarely the cheapest.
-However, their hosting plans do include plenty of features that provide a lot of value.
-We think Godaddy’s success has everything to do with the variety they have and not just on any one thing.
+When researching and comparing them to other hosting services and website builders, we can see that their prices are rarely the cheapest.
+However, their hosting plans include plenty of features that provide a lot of value.
+We think Godaddy’s success has everything to do with their variety and not just on any one thing.

 Our verdict?
 The ease and convenience of using the GoDaddy website builder and hosting are well worth spending a bit more on pricing plans here and there.

 Still not convinced in GoDaddy hosting?
 Check these GoDaddy alternatives to find the web hosting that suits you best!